Health Initiatives

 Health Management for Employees Working Overseas <Mitsui>

-Approximately 1,200 of our employees are stationed overseas, accompanied by around 1,400 family members.
-We regard health management for not only employees working overseas but also their families as an important priority, and we have established systems to ensure that advice is available at any time if employees or family members suffer physical or mental illness.
+As many of our employees are stationed overseas, we regard health management for not only employees working overseas but also their families as an important priority, and we have established systems to ensure that advice is available at any time if employees or family members suffer physical or mental illness.
 Vaccinations and health checkups are provided for employees assigned overseas and their families.
 They also receive overseas health management training covering physical and mental health and other topics, as well as information about how to obtain medical information and access support systems while overseas.
 After arrival, in cooperation with local personnel, occupational physicians at the Head Office provide support for employees assigned overseas via email, telephone, and interviews using a videophone system.

 We also provide health management support for employees working overseas and their families in partnership with emergency medical service contractors.